AtomicGlenn/GlennFindsTech/index.md

 I am Glenn.
 I find tech.
 Glenn Finds Tech.

-Will only put stuff on this page that I've ordered and that's genuinely good.
+Will only put stuff on this page that I've ordered, used or tested and that's genuinely good.

 ## ⚙️ General Gadgets